sirnino/sirnino.github.io/src/content/posts/top-5-design-pattern-every-programmer-should-know-and-use.md

 The Singleton pattern is a creational design pattern that allows to make sure that only one instance of a certain class is created during the software lifecycle.

+A class that must be a Singleton has 3 main requirements:

+* must have a **private constructor**
+* must have a private static field that is an **instance of itself**
+* must have a **getInstance** static method that, in a thread safe way, provides the unique instance

     package io.github.sirnino;

     public class MySingleton {